haigdjambazian/raspberrypi-setup-steps/README.md

 ```
 gunzip retropie-v3.8.1-rpi2_rpi3.img.gz
 ```
-* Insert microSD with adapter
+* Insert new microSD with adapter
 * Go to: Apple Menu > About This Mac > System Report > USB > USB Hi-Speed Bus
 * Note the name: BSD Name:	disk2s1 (note disk2, not disk2s1)
 * With Disk Utility unmount disk (do not eject)